 - Transfer baking sheet to wire rack and allow cookies to cool on baking sheet for at least 10 minutes.
 Then, carefully remove cookies from baking sheet using a thin metal cookie spatula and transfer to wire rack to cool completely.
 Once completely cooled, transfer cookies to an airtight container.
 Repeat with remaining dough on prepared cookie sheets.

 - If desired, chill the cookies in the refrigerator in an airtight container.
 Before serving, dust cookies with additional confectioners’ sugar.
 Serve cookies chilled or at room temperature.

 To substitute pure lemon extract for pure lemon oil, the general rule is that 1 part natural flavoring oil is roughly equivalent to 4 parts pure extract (since it contains water and alcohol as well as perhaps other additives).
-Therefore, 4 times the amount of pure lemon extract is needed to substitute for the pure lemon oil called for in this recipe at about 1/2 teaspoon pure lemon extract.
+Therefore, 4 times the amount of pure lemon extract is needed to substitute for the pure lemon oil called for in this recipe at about 1/2 teaspoon (2.5 ml) pure lemon extract.
 If extra-lemony flavor is desired, consider adding a bit more to taste.
-Keeping within 1/2 to 1 teaspoon pure lemon extract when adding to the cookie dough would be ideal.
+Keeping within 1/2 to 1 teaspoon (2.5 to 5 ml) pure lemon extract when adding to the cookie dough would be ideal for most recipes.